DazzedUpDas/DL4DS_Problems_Textbook/README.md

-# DL4DS_Problems_Textbook
+# Understanding_Deep_Learning_Solved_Notebooks
-Consists of all the solved notebooks in the textbook titled Understanding Deep Learning
+Consists of all the solved notebooks in the textbook titled Understanding Deep Learning.
+Mark Gotham's notebooks are the ones with the problems.

 <p align="center"><img src="UDL.jpg" alt="Understanding Deep Learning" width="300" height="300"></p>